-Historic Vienna, Inc. has opened its new exhibit, The History of the Country/General Store.
+Historic Vienna, Inc. is pleased to offer The History of the Country/General Store.

 Historic Vienna, Inc. would like to thank Silva’s Patisserie for their generous sponsorship of the exhibit and gratefully acknowledged the donations of Whole Food Market, Caffe Amouri, Giant Food.
 Lastly, the exhibit would not be possible without the contributions of many individuals who loaned artifacts and antiques from their personal collections.
 We thank them one and all!